-V. Conclusion
+IV.
+Conclusion

-Derandomization of Monte Carlo with rotor-routers improves discrepancy from $O(1/\sqrt{n})$ to O(1/n).
+Derandomization of Monte Carlo with rotor-routers (for finite Markov chains) improves discrepancy from $O(1/\sqrt{n})$ to O(1/n).

 (I've discussed this in the context of absorption probabilities; for applications to absorption times, steady-state probabilities, etc., see Holroyd and Propp, "Rotor Walks and Markov Chains", arXiv:0904.4507.)